Funerary Stela of Renefseneb

 Egyptian, Classical, Ancient Near Eastern Art

 The nine people represented on this stela all had titles that indicate low-status occupations such as "page," "keeper of the water vessel," "freedwoman of the servants," and "doorkeeper."
 They may have been members of one extended family, or they may have been faithful retainers of a nobleman who wished to reward their loyalty and service.
 By having their names and images carved on a stela, each of them was guaranteed eternal life after death.

-- Catalogue Description: Round top limestone funerary stela dedicated to five men and four women.
+Round top limestone funerary stela dedicated to five men and four women.
 Two figures of Anubis jackal flank central line of inscription at top.
 Two men in top register, man and two women in second, and two men and two women in lowest register.
-All figures separated but columns of inscription.
+All figures separated by columns of inscription.
 Three lines of inscription at base.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome